 CGT 60-day reporting requirement

-The requirement applies to disposals made on or after 6 April 2020; the usual rules for determining the disposal date for CGT purposes apply (usually the date of exchange rather than the date of completion).
+The requirement applies to disposals made on or after 6 April 2020; the usual rules for determining the disposal date for CGT purposes apply (normally the date of exchange rather than the date of completion).
 Disposals made before 6 April 2020 are not caught by this new requirement, even if completion took place on or after 6 April 2020.

-Reporting requirements for non-UK residents have been in place for longer than for residents.
+Reporting requirements for non-UK residents have been in place for longer than for UK residents.
 They are wider in scope and include: